-The LBSPR model captured the general trends in fishing mortality of the Icelandic cod stock assessment model; however, its ability to match the stock assessment model varied greatly on a year-to-year basis.
-For instance, the general increase from 1980 to 1990 and the subsequent
+The LBSPR model captured the general trends in fishing mortality of the Icelandic cod stock assessment model.
+However, its ability to match the stock assessment model varies significantly on a year-to-year basis.
+For instance, the general increase from 1980 to 1990 and the subsequent decline until the present are captured; however, fishing mortality is overestimated in the '70s and 2000s, and some peaks, for instance in 1978, were missed (Figure 13).

-Figure 14.
-Comparison of the fishing mortality of the LBSPR model (red line) and the Icelandic assessment (blue line) of the Iceland cod
+Figure 13.
+Comparison of the fishing mortality of the LBSPR model (red line) and Icelandic assessment (blue line) of Iceland cod.

-The general trends in the Icelandic cod spawning stock biomass (SSB) are reflected in the SPR (Figure 15).
+The general trends in the Icelandic cod spawning stock biomass (SSB) are reflected in the SPR (Figure 14).
 For instance, the increase in SSB from the early 1990s to the present is also seen in the SPR.
-However, similar to the fishing mortality results, the correlation between SSB and SPR varies significantly between years (Figure 15).
+However, similar to the fishing mortality results, the correlation between SSB and SPR varied significantly between the years (Figure 14).